Midlife Therapy: When Success Stops Feeling Like Enough

 Have you ever caught yourself asking,“Why doesn’t any of this feel meaningful anymore?”

-As a trauma-informed depth therapist working with midlife adults across the greater Seattle area, I hear this all the time.
+As a trauma-informed depth therapist working with midlife adults across the greater Seattle area, I hear this a lot.
 As you transition into your 40s or 50s, the drive that once fueled achievement, productivity, and identity begins to change.

 This is not a crisis.
 At least, it doesn’t have to become one.
 As unsettling as it can feel, these moments of questioning are often a natural reorganization of unconscious motivation.